 Some roofing contractors will include the cost of scaffolding in their quotation, and some won’t.
 So if you’re using a roofer who doesn’t provide scaffolding, you’ll need to source this and account for the cost.
 Scaffolding hire will cost approximately £700 – £900 per week, and the cost fluctuates depending on where you are based in the UK.
 You will also need to apply for a license from your local authority if the scaffolding is erected outside of your property boundaries – like on a public pavement, for example.

 If you’re removing an old roof, you’ll need to hire a skip to make rubbish disposal easier.
 The cost of skip hire is dependent on your location and the amount of rubbish you’re likely to generate.
 It can cost anywhere between £90 – £390 per week.

 There’s a lot to consider when considering a new slate roof, but it’s a worthwhile investment that will last a lifetime.
-Here at UK Slate, we supply high-quality natural slate roof tiles and natural slate floor tiles.
+Here at UK Slate, we supply high-quality natural slate roof tiles, green slate and natural slate floor tiles.
 So if you’re planning a slate roof project, contact us today and see how we can help.

 If you’re concerned about damaging your tiles while cleaning, here’s a general guide on how to clean your slate tiles so you can keep them in the best possible condition.

 You need to keep your slate floor clear of dust, dirt and debris before it can be adequately cleaned.
 It will make the job easier and make the overall cleaning much more effective.
 Dirt that contains tiny stones and particles of soil could also cause scratches or abrasions on your floor, so it’s important to get rid of them as soon as possible.